Exabyte-io/rewotes/Containerization-HPC.md

 - using AWS as the cloud provider
 - using Exabench as the source of benchmarks: https://github.com/Exabyte-io/exabyte-benchmarks-suite
 - using CentOS or similar as operating system
-- using Terraform for infrastructure management
+- using Salstack, or Terraform, for infrastructure management